Lipen/discrete-math-course/typst/hw4.typ

 #Block[
   The cosmos, as Stanisław Lem's heroes have discovered, is full of logical puzzles.

-  In this assignment, you encounter problems that arise from their adventures: logical contradictions that plague Captain Pirx, truth-telling paradoxes that confound Ijon Tichy, and formal reasoning challenges that challenge even the ingenious constructors Trurl and Klapaucius.
+  In this assignment, you encounter problems that arise from their adventures: logical contradictions that plague Captain Pirx, truth-telling paradoxes that confound Ijon Tichy, and formal conundrums that perplex even the ingenious constructors Trurl and Klapaucius.
 ]

 = Chapter I: Propositional Foundations